clai-group/claid-infrastructure/README.md

 python 1_features/feature_extraction_gnn.py
 ```

-Note: the MedGemma labeling step (Step 2) requires a locally deployed
+Note: the MedGemma labeling step requires a locally deployed
 MedGemma-7B instance.
 The 200-row human-annotated development set and
 the 10,000 silver-standard labels are deposited directly and do not need
 to be regenerated for replication.